andrewkatson/Denarii/README.md

 Print the stack trace with `bt`

- * If a program crashed and cores are managed by systemd, the following can also get a stack trace for that crash:
+- If a program crashed and cores are managed by systemd, the following can also get a stack trace for that crash:

 ```bash
 coredumpctl -1 gdb
 ```

-#### To run Denarii within gdb:
+#### To run Denarii within gdb

-Type `gdb /path/to/denaridd` but you will need to follow the instructions here https://stackoverflow.com/questions/71903316/gdb-command-aborted-for-all-commands?noredirect=1#comment127059480_71903316 and get the latest gdb.
+Type `gdb /path/to/denaridd` but you will need to follow the instructions here <https://stackoverflow.com/questions/71903316/gdb-command-aborted-for-all-commands?noredirect=1#comment127059480_71903316> and get the latest gdb.

 Pass command-line options with `--args` followed by the relevant arguments